 You will need to check the surgery site daily, and bathe it in a weak salt solution if it is messy or crusty.
 A small amount of swelling around the surgery site is to be expected.
-You can reduce this by applying light pressure to the area with an ice pack or a packet of frozen vegetables.
+You can reduce this by applying light pressure to the area with an ice pack wrapped in a towel.

 If the surgery site becomes red or weepy, or your pet is licking at the area and seems uncomfortable, bring them in for a checkup as these symptoms may indicate an infection is starting.